mohdfarhanakram/farru-nytimes/README.md

 <li><h3>View</h3>
 <h4><i>Data Binding</i></h4>
-       - Use data binding to bind the data with UI
+       - Use data binding to bind the data with UI<br/>
-       - The expression language allows you to write expressions that connect variables to the views in the layout.
+       - The expression language allows you to write expressions that connect variables to the views in the layout.<br/>
-       - Binding Library automatically generates the classes required to bind the views in the layout with your data objects
+       - Binding Library automatically generates the classes required to bind the views in the layout with your data objects.<br/>
 </li>

 </ul>